MohammadNazeri/my-educations/Kubernetes/demo/README.md

 to fill username and password in secret file, it is needed to encrypt them:
 * echo -n '[username]'|base64
 * echo -n '[password]'|base64
-Copy them on secret file.
+>  Then, Copy them on secret file.